ChrisSantosLang/redscience/docs/source/releases/teachable.rst

 * Fallback to cooperative strategy if opponent deviates from this plan or does not start in center
 * Respond upper left of center
-* If opponent takes left of response, respond center of left side
-* If opponent keeps playing in the outer ring (except centers), respond by filling the center cross, starting with the outer ring
-* If opponent keeps blocking each newly created line of three, respond by occupying each diagonal of center, then above center, left of center, then upper left corner)
-* If opponent takes the space below center or right of center and you do not have rare enough impulse, then go for strategic loss (i.e. avoid those spots and avoid winning); otherwise, take one of those spaces (preventing loss)
+* If opponent offers draw and you do not have rare enough impulse, then accept the draw; otherwise avoid the center cross for all future moves.

 3P-Wild-TTT Cooperative Higher-Ranked-Players-Win Lowest-Ranked Player Play Dumb Strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^